zichongkao/selectstarsql/README.md

 - "Check Solution" should have a flag to for order-sensitiveness
 - Navigation
   - Create a sitemap page somewhere
 - Fix how dates are handled.
-MIN, MAX shouldn't be lexicographic.
+MIN, MAX shouldn't be lexicographic for dates.
 - Add exn_age
 - Allow Question to contain code
 - Fix css for numbered points
 - Clarify double quotes for SQLite
+- Add paragraph for each tutorial into sitemap and then put into index

 ## Task Ideas
 find maximum time between executions